|

 So what exactly

-her take on the profundity of non-cack?
-"Never...", according
+on the profundity of non-cack?
+"Never...", according to an article

-to an article by her in ES (Evening Standard) magazine last year,
+by her in ES (Evening Standard) magazine last year, has the following

 STUCKISM

-Art Today site lists some sixty 20th Century art movements, amongst
+Today site lists some sixty 20th Century art movements, amongst which

-which you will doubtless be relieved (and also impressed by Wildbrush's
+you will doubtless be relieved (and also impressed by Wildbrush's astuteness)

-astuteness) that Stuckism takes its place, (albeit with some glaring
+that Stuckism takes its place, (albeit with some glaring typos in evidence).

 and don't buy Louisa Buck's book (although it does mention Childish,